platformsh/platformsh-docs/docs/src/guides/general/default-branch.md

 ---
-title: "Renaming a project's parent environment"
+title: "Renaming a project's root environment"
-sidebarTitle: "Rename the parent environment"
+sidebarTitle: "Rename the root environment"
 description: |
-    By default, Platform.sh considers `master` to be the parent branch for all projects, making Master the parent and production environment.
+    By default, Platform.sh considers `master` to be the root branch for all projects, making Master the root and production environment.
 With this guide, you can change a `default_branch` property on your projects to match an externally integrated repository on GitHub, GitLab, or Bitbucket.
 ---

 {{< description >}}

-Soon you will be able to select your default branch during the project creation steps, but until that time this guide will show you how to manually make the switch yourself.
+Soon you will be able to select your root branch during the project creation steps, but until that time this guide will show you how to manually make the switch yourself.
 You can complete some of these steps through the management console, but since all can be completed with the CLI those commands alone are listed.
 Be sure to [install the CLI](http://localhost:1313/development/cli.html#installation) if you have not already done so.
 It's assumed you are changing the default branch of your project on Platform.sh from `master` to `main`.
 If using another name for the default branch, update the commands accordingly.

 ## New projects